makannew/use-linked-state/README.md

 ```
 Now in child components instead of useState we will import useLinkedState.
 ```
-import { useLinkedState } from "use-linked-state.js";
+import { useLinkedState } from "use-linked-state";
 export default function Component1({stateGateway}){
 const [state, setState] =  useLinkedState(stateGateway);
 ...rest of component